epochgeo/pyhoot/README.md

 is most likely due to pyhoot and should be reported to the pyhoot github first and we will escalate to the main hoot repo if needed.

-As pyhoot matures and regression tests are put into place, these issues will go away.
+As/if pyhoot matures and regression tests are put into place, these issues will go away.

 Known Issues:

 1. GLPK gives an unexpected segfault so GLPK based optimization is disabled by default.

+## Documentation

+Except where Python specific modifications are made, the API docs mimic the C++ docs.

 ## Installation